xnhp/vanted-wiki/DevelopTabs.md

 }
 ```

-Since the `InspectorTab` is also an extension of a `JPanel` you just create the UI-content in a separate method or in the constructor.
+Since the `InspectorTab` is also an extension of `JPanel`, you can just create the UI-content in a separate method or in the constructor.

-If you want to show information regarding the selection of graph elements or changes in the session state (selection of different graph frame), you have to implement the appropriate listeners.
+If you want to show information regarding the selection of graph elements or any changes in the session state (e.g. selection of a different graph frame), you have to implement the appropriate listeners.

 The most important listeners would be

-* `org.graffiti.selection.SelectionListener` to listen to selection events
+* `org.graffiti.selection.SelectionListener` to listen to selection events.
-* `org.graffiti.session.SessionListener` to listen to session change events
+* `org.graffiti.session.SessionListener` to listen to session change events.

-If you implement the Selection Listener you have two methods, where the first is the most usefull.
+If you implement the `SelectionListener` you have two methods, where the first is the more useful.

 ```java
 ...